15 Email Marketing Best Practices: Guide for 2020

 - Send a reactivation email if your subscribers don’t open your emails for a while.

 See below how Uniqlo.com approaches its customers that have abandoned their shopping cart.

 9. Stick To Simple Email Design

-Also pay attention to the following good practices when designing your email:
+Pay attention to the following best practices when designing your email:

 - Only emails of up to three columns look good on mobile devices